manu-chauhan/erav2/s20/README.md

    preservation/storage/usage.
 5. Some `dependent vowels and sub-words` are still leaned in higher (later) ranges ([ै][र] -> [ैर]) ([ि�][�] -> [िद] 2325 [िश][न] -> [िशन] 2326)
+6. Time for each merge did not increase linearly with increase in batch size... eg: for 70K batch size, 1st merge took 10.5 seconds and 10th merge around 6.5 seconds...
+But when batchsize was 70K*3 time increased to 40 seconds for 1st merge and 30.2 seconds for 10th merge...
+I mean obvious it will not scale linearly... but wanted to test handling capacity. for 700_000 batch size 1st merge 148.97 seconds

+## System Specs:
+(PC assembled myself : )  )
+Ryzen 7 5800x, 64 GB RAM, C drive is M.2 NVME (Python process and Pycharm) (gen 3.0 drive in Gen 4.0 slot I know 🤦‍♂️)

 ### 2000 vocab test for 1st batch:
 > [\u0000] 0